AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-18-prefix-trees/index.md

     return current
 ```

-*Remember that little caveat I kept bringing up before?
+Remember the caveat I mentioned earlier?
 This code is mostly correct except for the `return current` line at the end.
-Let's discuss why this needs to change.

-### Fixing Our Code: Learning from Mistakes

 I kept this hidden from you on purpose so the learning experience would be more memorable.
 If you figured out what's wrong with the last line of the code and why, then great!
 If not, I'll help you understand.

 Let's say we insert the word `apple` into our trie, with nothing else, and now invoke `trie.find('app')`: